MicrosoftDocs/SupportArticles-docs/support/browsers/optimize-pac-performance.md

 ### Testing a PAC file

 If the script contains any syntax error (for example, a missing ")" character in an IF statement), the script is not run.
 To minimize errors, consider using a script editor that runs syntax checking.
-By using Visual Studio, you can rename the extension of the PAC file to JavaScript during editing.
+By using Visual Studio, you can rename the extension of the PAC file to ".js" during editing, but rename it back to ".pac" before uploading it to the webserver.

 > [!NOTE]
 > Starting in Windows 10, you can no longer use file-based PAC files.
 For more information, see the following articles: